February 01, 2018 Samantha McKenna

 3. The Old-Fashioned Phone Call

 What sweet nostalgia, like homemade ice cream.
 Call these individuals and thank them for attending, even if you just get their voicemail.
 Resist resorting to email, though make it short if you hit voicemail (less than one minute).
-Focus on people who fulfill two or more criteria (see previous post).
+Focus on people who fulfill two or more criteria (see the previous post).
 They will be disarmed and charmed by your personal approach.

 4. Personally Ask for Feedback